 Rudderstack

-RudderStack offers an infrastructure dedicated to the collection, processing, and storage of customer data through its various products (collection, Reverse ETL, identity resolution, etc.).
-It thus broadly covers the same use cases as Hightouch and CDPs in general.
+RudderStack offers an infrastructure dedicated to the collection, processing, and storage of customer data through its various products (data collection, Reverse ETL, ID graph & Identity resolution, etc.).
+It therefore broadly covers the same use cases as Hightouch and CDPs in general.

-However, while Hightouch focuses on both marketing and data teams, Rudderstack focuses solely on building and maintaining a customer data infrastructure (Customer Data Infrastructure, CDI).
+However, while Hightouch focuses on both marketing and data teams, Rudderstack focuses solely on building and maintaining a Customer Data Infrastructure (CDI).

 Although RudderStack can serve traditional CDP use cases, marketing teams might find it challenging to use independently.